eraofchaos/eraofchaos.github.io/units/Berserker.md

  **Description:** <span style="color: #48b946;font-size:18px">&lt;War Fury&gt;</span><span style="color: #645252;font-size:18px">War Fury increases all friendly Stronghold units' unit's damage by 5% and ATK speed by 10% for 10s</span>

 ### 5th Skill (or 6th): War God's Blessing
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Immortal War God&gt;</span><span style="color: #645252;font-size:18px">Summons a small Statue of Mars at the beginning of the battle to restore 1.5% of Max HP per 2s and increases unit's damage by 8% for your Stronghold Man Units.
-The colossus disappears when Berserker Units are destroyed.
-When the Statue of Mars is on the battlefield, deters all enemies every 15s, lasting for 6s</span>
+ **Description:** <span style="color: #48b946;font-size:18px">&lt;Immortal War God&gt;</span><span style="color: #645252;font-size:18px">Summons a small Statue of Mars at the beginning of the battle with an HP Regeneration equal to 50% of that of the Statue of Mars.
+Also increases your Stronghold units' Unit DMG by 8%.
+The statue disappears when Berserker units are destroyed.
+When the Statue of Mars is on the battlefield, inflicts Deter on all enemies for 6s every 15s.</span>

 ### 6th Skill (or 5th): Huge Statue
  **Description:** <span style="color: #48b946;font-size:18px">&lt;Immortal War God&gt;</span><span style="color: #645252;font-size:18px">Buff effect offered by Statue of Mars increased by 50%.
 When the Statue of Mars is on the battlefield, deters all enemies every 15s, lasting for 6s</span>